Oral Health

 Dentin is filled with tiny nerve endings, so you may experience pain and temperature sensitivity when biting down if you have tooth decay.

-Fillings do not last forever.
+Fillings don’t last forever.
 When they break or loosen, you may experience a painful feeling due to bacteria getting underneath the filling.
 This can cause the tooth to decay further.

 A common sign of a cracked or broken tooth is sharp pain when biting down.
 However, the pain usually goes away after releasing the bite.

-A crack that extends below the gum line and into the tooth’s root must be removed.
+• Tooth removal (for cracks that extend below the gum line and into the tooth’s root)

 4. Abscess